TheIronYard--Orlando/git-demo/app/students.md

 * Ed is often distracted by passing law enforcement, as he is wanted in eleven states.

-* Joe, affectionately known as "slow Joe", is doing what he can, and we all hope for the best.
+* Joe is not slow!
+I think!